Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Introduction

-\KG{Motivated by the AR applications discussed above,} we validate our feature learning method on two downstream social egocentric tasks that require \KG{strong audio-visual spatial reasoning:} \textbf{1) active speaker detection:} predicting which person in the field of view of an egocentric video is speaking, and \textbf{2) spatial audio denoising:} separating audio noise \KG{(any sounds from non-speakers)} from the input audio. \KG{See Figure~\ref{fig:intro}(bottom).} We test the generality of our method by evaluating on two egocentric video datasets, EgoCom~\citep{9200754} and EasyCom~\citep{donley2021easycom}.
-On both, our method significantly outperforms multiple state-of-the-art task-specific and audio-visual spatial feature learning models.
+In particular, motivated by the AR applications discussed above, we validate our feature learning method on two downstream social egocentric tasks that require strong audio-visual spatial reasoning: \textbf{1) active speaker detection:} predicting which person in the field of view of an egocentric video is speaking, and \textbf{2) spatial audio denoising:} separating audio noise (any sounds from non-speakers) from the input audio.
+See Figure~\ref{fig:intro} (bottom).
+We test the generality of our method by evaluating on two social egocentric video datasets, EgoCom~\citep{9200754} and EasyCom~\citep{donley2021easycom}{---to our knowledge, the only two publicly available video datasets with binaural sound and social settings.} On both, our method significantly outperforms multiple state-of-the-art task-specific and audio-visual spatial feature learning models.